Share

 Why everything gets built from scratch

 Old comb is a liability.
-Years of brood cycles leave behind cocoon residues, accumulated pesticide traces, and pathogen reservoirs that no amount of cleaning fully removes.
+Years of brood cycles leave behind cocoon residues, accumulated pesticide traces, and pest and pathogen reservoirs that no amount of cleaning fully removes.

-In a Primal Bee hive, colonies can redirect energy from temperature regulation into wax production because of the thermal efficiency.
-What would take weeks of comb-drawing in a standard wooden hive happens dramatically faster when the bees aren't burning calories fighting their housing.
+In a Primal Bee hive, because of the thermal efficiency, colonies can redirect energy from temperature regulation into wax production.
+What would take weeks of comb-drawing in a standard wooden hive happens dramatically faster when the bees aren't burning calories adjusting temperature and humidity in their hive.

 This is the big one.
 Alex Gamberoni, cofounder and CTO, calls it "99% of the time the reason why they lose their colony."